zeruhur/cosmiccreatures/docs/cyber-owl.md

 ### Cyber-Owl

-4 HP, 1 Armor, 2 STR, 8 DEX, 6 WIL, X-ray Vision Eyes, Sonic Waves (dX, Stunning), Silent Flight
+2 HP, 1 Armor, 6 STR, 8 DEX, 6 WIL, Sonic Waves (d6, Stunning)

 - A cybernetic owl with X-ray vision eyes and sharp talons.
 Capable of emitting sonic waves to stun enemies and flying silently.
 - Its blend of natural owl characteristics and technological upgrades make it a stealthy and formidable scout.